ffredhenry/python-etc/README.md

-# python
+# python-etc
 Repository for various Python projects that I pursue in my spare time.

-Most of these projects will be on Python 3.6.x++, or 'python3' in bash for short.
+### Basics
+Catchall for different projects and code snippets
+Some may be rolled into separate repos based on scope

-Things I am interested in using Python for: web scraping, system/file ops, data science stuff, and general programming paradigms (for learning them).
+### Things I am interested in using Python for:
+* security tools
+* web scraping
+* system/file op
+* data science
+* general programming paradigms (for learning them).